tamucc-comp-bio/classroom_repo_2025/lectures/lecture04.md

 * Every directory should contain a descriptive `README.md`
 	* this file is automatically displayed when navigating directories on GitHub.
 	* yes, part of the intention here is to discourage you from making too many dirs.
 Ask yourself, is this new dir I'm thinking of worth writing a `README.md` for?
 The answer is usually no.
+ 	* with the advent of LLM, I like to have ChatGPT take the first pass at making the `README.md`.
+Can you think of what you might want to show ChatGPT so that it does a good job of making the `README.md`?

 * Fewer directories is more (better)